AtticusFinch2/Personal-stuff/README.md

 # Personal-stuff

- This is mostly just for python DSA & light competitive coding - Several of these projects use pygame to optimize game strategies.
+This is a large collection of projects with python DSA & light competitive coding -  Several of these projects use pygame to optimize game strategies.